Jrayp/Moku/README.md

 ![](doc/transition.png)

-Currently Mokus main function is as an auto tiler.
+Currently Moku functions mainly as an auto tiler.

 Moku auto-tiling can be very easy to use, depending on use case.
 More involved needs will require more involved setup.
 However, for simple defold tilemap autotiling, very little work is required.
 Please refer to [How to Use Tile Bitmasking to Auto-Tile Your Level Layouts](https://gamedevelopment.tutsplus.com/tutorials/how-to-use-tile-bitmasking-to-auto-tile-your-level-layouts--cms-25673) if in doubt, as mokus autotiler is based on that article.
 For this guide we will use 8-bit tiling, but 4-bit tiling works the same way.

-#### Tile sheet layout
+### Tile sheet layout

 First, your sprite sheet containing your maps tile images must be in a specific layout.
 In the following tile sheet from the demo project, we have three base tile types: Plains, plateau, and ocean.
 (This is a modified version of the tile sheet used in the article linked above.)